-Audiologic services, including diagnostic services, cerumen management, tinnitus evaluation and treatment, and aural rehabilitation are complex procedures that require extensive didactic and clinical training.
-Yet, the HIS proposal includes a list of proposed educational requirements for licensure that 'grandfather' existing HIS' with no increase in training or improved qualifications and feign enhanced requirements for new HIS, that, upon careful inspection, simply maintain the status quo (must be 21 years of age and have a high school education).
-Further, the proposal allows the educational requirements to be changed arbitrarily at the discretion of the Board.
+Audiologic services, including diagnostic services, cerumen management, tinnitus evaluation and treatment, and aural rehabilitation are complex procedures that require extensive training.
+The HIS proposal includes a list of proposed educational requirements for licensure that 'grandfather' existing HIS' with no increase in training or improved qualifications and feign enhanced requirements for new HIS, that, upon careful inspection, simply maintain the status quo (must be 21 years of age and have a high school education).
+In addition, the proposal allows the educational requirements to be changed arbitrarily at the discretion of the Board.